haiku/haiku/docs/develop/packages/Infrastructure.rst

 software repositories from which packages can be downloaded and installed.
 The structure of the respository is very simple.
 It's just a set of files which can be downloaded via a common protocol (HTTP or FTP).
-One file is the repository index file in `HPKR format`_.
+One file is the repository index file in :ref:`hpkr_file_format`.
 It lists all packages that are available in the repository together with their descriptions and dependency information.
 It is downloaded and cached, allowing user interfaces to show the information and the dependency solver to do the computation locally.
 The other files are the individual package files.

-.. _HPKR format: FileFormat.rst#haiku-package-repository-format

 Standard Repositories
 ---------------------